Frequently Asked Questions

 • Additionally, suffering and tribulation inspires good deeds and compassion in other people, and reminds them to be grateful for the many good things they enjoy in this life.

-• In the afterlife those who were wronged in this life will be rewarded, while those who wronged others will be punished for their actions.
+• In the afterlife, those who were wronged in this life and those who wronged others will meet God’s judgement for their good or bad actions.

 • Muslims believe that ultimately this is God’s decision.
-We also believe that God rewards righteous behavior, knows what is in people’s ‘s hearts, and will judge everyone with complete justice.
+Muslims also believe that God rewards righteous behavior, knows what is in people’s ’s hearts, and will judge everyone with complete justice.

 • While Muslims believe that God has complete knowledge of people’s ultimate destination, humans have the choice to do good or evil because they are unaware of this knowledge.